-The selection of placeholders allows you to insert content and links into your emails that are personalized for the recipient.
-This makes it very easy for you to insert the member's name and a link to the login page directly into your reminder emails.
+The selection of placeholders allows you to insert personalized content, such as the member's name and a link to the login page, directly into your reminder emails.

-At any point you can send a test email to see how the message will appear when it's received by your members.
-Once you are satisfied with the reminder you can save it by pressing the Publish button.
+At any point you can send a test email to see how the message will appear to your members.
+Once you're satisfied with the reminder, save it by clicking Publish.

-It's worth pointing out that you can create multiple reminders for your website, including more than one reminder for each trigger.
-This is great as it allows you to send a series of follow up emails for the same trigger, such as an expiring card reminder one week and then again one day before the date of expiration.
+It's worth pointing out that you can create multiple reminders, including more than one reminder for each trigger.
+This feature allows you to send a series of follow up emails for the same trigger, such as an expiring card reminder one week and then again one day before the date of expiration.